aceeric/rke2/README.md

 ## Scenarios so far

-1. `scenarios/vbox-desktop` Installs a three-VM RKE2 cluster on desktop VirtualBox VMs.
+1. `scenarios/vbox-desktop` Installs a three-VM RKE2 cluster on desktop VirtualBox VMs with Rancher running on the control plane node.